 Without a doubt, gazing at the sunset moves everyone.
 The explosion of colors vividly painting the skies with all sort of hues and tones is an experience that repeatedly people seek to live in every chance.
 Now, to that picture, add deep blues seas, unique natural monuments, and tempting beaches and you have a sunset in Greece, a sight that every sunset-hunter must experience.
 Here is a short list of the must-visit sunset spots in Greece, carefully selected for you.

-Balos – western Crete
+Balos – Western Crete

 In case you find yourselves on the island of Crete this summer, do not miss the chance to visit Balos Lagoon, one of the most beautiful sceneries the island has to offer.
 After your full-day trip to get to Balos, have a bite at a nearby traditional taverna and wait for the sunset.
 What you are going to see will definitely compensate you for any inconvenience.
-The sun sets behind the small peninsula of Tigani and paints the sky with all sorts of colors as it dives in the Cretan Sea.
+The sun sets behind the small peninsula of Tigani and paints the sky with all sorts of colors as it dives in the Cretan sea.
 This background is ideal for you to have a last swim at the cooling waters of the lagoon and lay on the long pinkish beaches of Balos.

 Lindos – Rhodes

-For those who chose Rhodes as their summer destination, the impressive acropolis of Lindos is perhaps the best spot to catch the sunset.
+For those who chose Rhodes as their summer destination, the impressive Acropolis of Lindos is perhaps the best spot to catch the sunset.
 Visit the site of the Acropolis earlier and wander around the impressive ruins coming from different time-periods, reflecting that way the vast history of the island.
 Visit the temple of Lindian Athena, see from up close the huge relief of a trireme (warship) dated in the 2nd century BC and admire the Hellenistic walls of the sanctuary and the Castle of the Knights of St. John.
 Do not miss the chance to enjoy the sunset through the standing columns of the Hellenistic Stoa.

 Sounio - Attica

-At the southernmost point of Attica region, Sounio stands as an emblematic archaeological site that every visitor of Athens must visit.
-Just an hour away from the city-center, Sounio hosts the majestic classical temple of Poseidon, climbed on top of the hill and brutally beaten by the waves of the Aegean Sea.
+At the southernmost point of the Attica region, Sounio stands as an emblematic archaeological site that every visitor of Athens must attend.
+Just an hour away from the city-center, Sounio hosts the majestic classical Temple of Poseidon, climbed on top of the hill and brutally beaten by the waves of the Aegean Sea.
 The place where according to ancient Greek Mythology, Aegeus fell mistakenly mourning the death of his son Theseus, is one of the must-go destinations for every sunset-lover.
 Relax on the grounds of Poseidon’s temple or have a swim at the beautiful beach nearby and enjoy the beautiful sunset Attica has to offer!